kewisch/ical.js/CONTRIBUTING.md

 don't want to waste time discussing it, feel free to just send a pull request and we'll see.

 Also, you should check for linter errors and run the tests using `npm run lint` `npm run test`.
-There are also performance tests and browser tests if you want to be thourough.
+There are also performance tests and browser tests if you want to be thorough.

 Currently the team working on ical.js consists of a very small number of voluntary contributors.
 If you don't get a reply in a timely manner please don't feel turned down.
 If you are getting impatient